 We are still identifying and researching Herne Hill’s war casualties and are investigating the stories of other residents who lived through the war, including those of German origin.

-At time of writing the website contains details of 555 fatalities.
+At the time of writing, the website has the details of 555 fatalities.
 See http://memorial.hernehillsociety.org.uk

-The culmination of the project was the commissioning of a new hard-carved war memorial unveiled at Herne Hill station on 10 November 2019.
-You can read about it on the blog.
+The culmination of the project was the commissioning of a new hand-carved war memorial by Mark Brooks, unveiled at Herne Hill station on 10 November 2019.
+You can read about it on this blog.